The AHB2 Power Amplifier was Introduced in 2016 on Benchmark's 33rd Anniversary. Here is the full story behind this award-winning amplifier:

 In November of 2011, I was attending the AES conference and I ran into Laurie Fincham and Jayant Datta, some good friends from THX.
 We met for lunch and they began to tell me about a new amplifier topology that they were working on.
 They had applied for patents and were looking to turn their ideas into a product.
 This was the classic lunch with schematics and numbers scribbled on napkins.
 We realized that our two companies had complementary skills that could make a joint project a success.
 Their patents offered an elegant solution to the crossover-distortion problem and we were already planning to build an unconventional power amplifier with ground-breaking performance.
 By the time we finished lunch, we had outlined the performance requirements for the new amplifier.
 These specifications, written on a napkin in 2011, are almost identical to those of the production AHB2.

 Much of 2012 was spent testing and improving low-power THX prototypes.
-The THX team was split between California, New York, Canada, and England, while our team was located at our headquarters in Syracuse, NY.
+The THX team was split between California, New York, Canada, and England.
+Benchmark's team was located at our headquarters in Syracuse, NY.
 It was an international effort tied together with email, Skype, air travel, and a common love for music and great audio.

-In November of 2012 we set the final specifications and code-named the project the "PA2".
-We completed the designs for the casework and custom transformers.
-We then began the final circuit designs for the full-power prototype.
+In November of 2012 we set the final specifications and code-named the project the "PA2" (Benchmark's second power amplifier - Power Amp #2, or PA2).
+The photo at the left is an early concept drawing.
+We soon completed the designs for the casework and custom transformers.
+We then began the final circuit designs for a full-power prototype.

 On September 27, 2013, everything was ready, but we still didn't have a name for the new amplifier.
 The faceplates were machined and finished but needed to be printed with the product name.
 I began thinking about the technology in the amplifier and how this could be incorporated into the name.
 The amplifier delivered class-A performance, had class-H tracking rails, and a class-AB output stage.
 It then struck me that the letters A, H, and B were Allen H. Burdick's initials.
 Instantly it was clear to me that the new amplifier should be named after the man who inspired it!
-At this moment, the PA2 became the AHB2.
+At that moment, the PA2 became the AHB2.
 I announced the name to my staff, and we placed the order for the printing.
 Less than an hour later we got a phone call with the sad and shocking news that Allen had passed away.
+I am still stunned when I think about the coincidence of these two events.

 In October 2013 we demonstrated the first working AHB2 prototype at the AES show.
 We then completed a 20-unit pilot run in early 2014, and spent several months completing compliance and safety testing.
 By October of 2014 the first production run was nearly ready, and we hoped to take the very first unit to the 2014 AES show.